Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/cohort-webhooks.md

 ### Other useful information for templates

-- FreeMarker replaces the `${ ... }` constructs with the actual value of the expression inside the curly braces.
+- FreeMarker replaces the `${ ... }` constructs with the value of the expression inside the curly braces.
 - `input` is a reserved variable that refers to the event as an object.
-The "input" will have the exact format as the example payload we provided.
+The "input" has the same format as the example payload above.
 - `input` has the following below format:
   - `cohort_name` string.
 The display name of the cohort.
   - `cohort_id` string.
 The unique identifier of the cohort.
   - `in_cohort` boolean.
-Indicate whether this batch of users is entering/leaving the cohort
+Indicate if this batch of users is entering/leaving the cohort.
   - `compute_time` string.
-The time when this cohort update is computed
+The time when this cohort update is computed.
   - `message_id` string.
 The unique identifier of this update message.
-When a retry happens, it can be used to de-duplicate.
+When a retry happens, you can use this value to de-duplicate.
   - `users` list of JSON objects.
 The actual user payload.
-    - `user_id:` string.
+    - `user_id` string.
 The Amplitude user_id of the user.